How to Join

 A "bid" is a formal invitation to begin the process of becoming a member.
 The process of getting a bid is a simple three step process:

-- Be interested in joining and let us know!
-You can email vprecruitment[at]cwrudeltau.org or reach out to a current brother to start getting involved.
-Our Facebook page will be the most up-to-date source of recruitment and event information.
+Be interested in joining and let us know!
+You can email firstname.lastname@example.org or reach out to a current brother to start getting involved.
+Our Facebook and Instagram accounts will be the most up-to-date source of recruitment and event information.

-- Get to know brothers of the chapter at recruitment events and other chapter events!
+Get to know brothers of the chapter at recruitment events and other chapter events!
 You don't need to strain yourself to meet every brother, just enough that we can place a face with a name and brothers can vouch for you.
-You can find our Fall 2018 recruitment calendar below!
+You can find our Spring 2021 recruitment calendar on our social media accounts (or the homepage of this website)!

 This whole process is streamlined at the beginning of each semester when the chapter holds larger recruitment events across campus.
 However, you can spend time with the chapter and receive a bid at any time during the semester.
 So if you want to become a member of DU but the two-week recruitment period at the beginning of each semester has ended, don't let that stop you from letting us know you're interested!